 In addition, you equip employees with the confidence they need to try new things, explore out-of-the-box ideas, and experiment in order to find the solutions that drive results.

 In a traditional workplace, we tend to celebrate the wins, like landing a big client, exceeding a sales target, or the completion of a project.
 Acknowledging and celebrating achievements is part of building a happy, effective and motivated staff.
 But while it is important for your startup to celebrate outcomes and results, it is equally important to recognize growth and improvement.

 Rewarding growth and improvement can have a lasting impact on your employees’ motivation and willingness to take on new challenges, that are ultimately beneficial for your company’s bottom line.
 While celebrating achievements can be helpful with tasks where the goal is clear and the approach is obvious, rewarding effort and learning is important to motivate employees to tackle more complex tasks and overcome obstacles.

 Don’t just manage, coach

 Particularly in a startup world, where budgets may be tighter and workloads heavier, those in leadership roles are often left without the time or resources to serve as a coach.
 But acting as a coach and mentor to your employees, rather than a commander or controller, has been demonstrated to be the most effective way for managers to lead within a startup.

-You can help foster a culture of learning through coaching, helping employees develop or hone skills, correcting ineffective practices, and ultimately leading employees to higher levels of achievement.
+You can help foster a culture of learning through coaching with Business Coaching Women in helping women employees develop or hone skills, correcting ineffective practices, and ultimately leading employees to higher levels of achievement.
 Effective coaches in your leadership team are vital to the growth, productivity, employee satisfaction and the long-term success of your startup.